2027 Men's Rugby World Cup qualifying: Europe

 Rugby Europe gained four World Cup spots through a one-round competition; the 2025 Rugby Europe Championship, where the top four teams qualified for the World Cup as Europe 1, 2, 3 and 4, with those respectively being Georgia, Spain, Romania, and Portugal.
 The fifth placed team, Belgium, advanced to the Final Qualification Tournament.

+Belgium failed to qualify from the Final Qualification Tournament after two wins and a draw from their three matches, losing out by one bonus point.

 Pacific

 The World Rugby Pacific Nations Cup was relaunched in 2024, and the Tier 3 sides in Rugby Americas North and Oceania Rugby not invited to the World Cup qualifying.
 Therefore, the qualification process for Oceania, North America and Japan (Asia) was merged for the 2027 Men's Rugby World Cup qualification process to create a one-round qualification process.
 Three places will be decided during the 2025 World Rugby Pacific Nations Cup, with the top three teams outside of Fiji and Japan, qualifying for the World Cup as Pacific 1, 2 and 3.
 Those spots respectively being awarded to Tonga, Canada, USA.
 The sixth remaining team in the competition, Samoa, advanced to a Pacific / Sudamérica qualifying play-off series against Sudamérica 2, for a chance to qualify for the World Cup as the Pacific / Sudamérica qualifying play-off winner.
-The loser of the South America / Pacific play-off advances to the Final Qualification Tournament.
+The loser of the South America / Pacific play-off advanced to the Final Qualification Tournament.

+Samoa qualified from the Final Qualification Tournament after two wins and a draw from their three matches, going through by one bonus point.

 South America

 In a first, Sudamérica will gain an automatic place in the World Cup through the qualification process, which will be awarded at the conclusion of the third round of the South American qualification process.
 The winners of the final round will qualify for the World Cup as Sudamérica 1, whilst the runner-up (Sudamérica 2) advances to a Pacific / Sudamérica play-off series against Pacific 4, for a chance to qualify for the World Cup as the Pacific / Sudamérica play-off winner.
 The loser of the play-off advances to the Final Qualification Tournament.
-The third placed team (Sudamérica 3) advances to the Final Qualification Tournament.
+The third placed team (Sudamérica 3) advanced to the Final Qualification Tournament.

+Brazil failed to qualify from the Final Qualification Tournament after no wins from their three matches.